-Because by definition, children with SHCN are those children that "...require health and related services of a type or amount beyond that required by children generally" (McPherson, Arango, Fox, et al. 1998), it is not surprising then, that children with SHCN were more likely than children without SHCN to have ambulatory visits (83.3 percent vs. 67.4 percent), emergency department visits (16.3 percent vs. 11.1 percent), in-patient hospital stays (6.0 percent vs. 2.4 percent), dental visits (50.3 percent vs. 44.2 percent), and prescription medicines (78.7% vs. 45.8 percent)(Table 3).
-Of children with ambulatory visits, children with SHCN have more than twice as many visits on average as children without SHCN (average of 8.2 visits per child with SHCN with visits vs. an average of 3.2 visits per child without SHCN with visits).
+By definition, children with SHCN are those children that "... require health and related services of a type or amount beyond that required by children generally" (McPherson, Arango, Fox, et al., 1998); it is not surprising, then, that children with SHCN were more likely than children without SHCN to have ambulatory visits (83.3 percent versus 67.4 percent), emergency department visits (16.3 percent versus 11.1 percent), inpatient hospital stays (6.0 percent versus 2.4 percent), dental visits (50.3 percent versus 44.2 percent), and prescription medicines (78.7 percent versus 45.8 percent) (table 3).
+Of children with ambulatory visits, children with SHCN have more than twice as many visits on average as children without SHCN (average of 8.2 visits per child with SHCN with visits versus an average of 3.2 visits per child without SHCN with visits).
 There was no statistically significant difference between children with and without SHCN status in average number of visits for children with visits for emergency department visits (1.3 average number of visits for both children with and without SHCN with visits) and for dental visits (2.6 average number of visits for children with SHCN, 2.8 average number of visits for children without SHCN).
-Regarding prescription medications, children with SHCN with prescriptions had three times the number of prescriptions on average than children without SHCN with prescriptions (8.7 vs. 2.7).
+Regarding prescription medications, children with SHCN with prescriptions had three times the number of prescriptions on average as children without SHCN with prescriptions (8.7 versus 2.7).